joewehrli/railsearch/README.md

-adjusted libraries org (added some oldlib oldmain and setforth new cleaner) checked in adjusted to use child array position 0
+adjusted libraries org (added some oldlib oldmain and setforth new cleaner) checked in adjusted to use child array position 0 checked in move the trie test method to a test method